cloud-66-internal/help.cloud66.com/_skycap/quickstarts/using_formations.md

 permalink: /:collection/:path
 ---

-Formations are used for create, manage and deploy Kubernetes configuration files to any Kubernetes cluster.
+Formations are used to create, manage and deploy Kubernetes configuration files to any Kubernetes cluster.

 ## What you’ll need